LakeinLove/Mage-The-Awakening/Mage The Awakening/Lexicon/Revelation.md

 #### Failure

 The mage is unable to Reveal anything about the subject.
-She can still attempt to Scrutinize it, however.
+She can still attempt to [[Scrutiny|Scrutinize]] it, however.

 #### Success